-The Internal Auditor shall have expertise in the field of internal audit, have completed a university degree in a field relevant to the position, and have sufficient experience to fulfil the requirements of the position.
+The Internal Auditor shall have expertise in the field of internal audit, have completed a university degree in a field relevant to the position, and have sufficient experience to perform the tasks required for the position.

 The Internal Auditor shall conduct systematic, impartial, and objective assessments of the efficacy of the risk management, internal monitoring, and governance practices of the Central Bank.
-The Internal Auditor shall work according to a risk-oriented auditing plan that is endorsed by the Supervisory Board and updated on a regular basis.
+The Internal Auditor shall work in accordance with a risk-oriented audit plan that is endorsed by the Supervisory Board and updated on a regular basis.

-Article 40 Capital adequacy criteria
+Capital adequacy criteria

 The Central Bank of Iceland shall have the financial strength needed to enable it to carry out its legally mandated role.
 To this end, each year the Bank shall determine its own capital adequacy criteria.
-The capital adequacy criteria reflect the Bank's need for capital and interest-bearing assets and shall take account of the cost of operating the Bank and the risks and uncertainties it faces at any given time.
+The capital adequacy criteria reflect the Bank's need for capital and interest-bearing assets and shall take into account the Bank's operating expenses and the risks and uncertainties it faces at any given time.
 The decision on capital adequacy criteria as endorsed by the Supervisory Board shall be published in the Bank's Annual Report, cf. Article 34.